 Base roles earn up to $150 a day

-Getting to play games before they are released
+Getting to play games before they are released is really cool!

 It's pretty awesome playing these games, and I love both of them a lot.
-As a Lead Video Game Tester, I don't get crap games to play, and in fact, I can CHOOSE the games I wish to test.
+As a Lead Game Tester, I don't get crap games to play, and in fact, I can CHOOSE the games I wish to test.

 Influence the way the game is made

 Once again usually only for the Lead testers, but it is very possible to influence the way a game is made.
 In some of the recent games I have tested, I've been directly responsible for at least 10 noticeable changes to the game.
 Sure some of it is small stuff, UI changes, etc – but some of it is directly responsible for how a portion of the game plays.

 There is nothing like being a video game tester.
-I get to play games from the comfort of my own home, and I get paid for it.
-I can put in as many hours as I want, and if it is crunch time I can make up to $800 a day.
+I get to play games from the comfort of my own home and I get paid for it.
+I can put in as many hours as I want and if it is crunch time I can make up to $800 a day.
 It's pretty great stuff, and I love it.